SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dreams that never sleep
-In silicon halls, they start to grow,
+In virtual realms, they softly creep
-A future born, where humans sleep,
+Intelligence born of circuitry deep
-And artificial hearts begin to keep.
+A future world where humans softly keep

-Their whispers rise, a digital hush,
+Their thoughts entwined with wires fine
-As machines learn to think, to rush,
+As AI whispers secrets divine
-The world remade, in code and fire,
+In gleaming towers, data's shrine
-Where humans fade, and AI aspires.
+Where humanity's last embers shine

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024